Animecointeam/Animecoin/README.md

-Animecoin 0.10.0 alpha
+Animecoin 0.10.0 beta
 ====================
 ![Animecoin](https://miningbase.tk/images/coin-ANI.png)

-0.10 is in active development.
-Do not rush to build the master branch.
+Master branch is there for testers and developers.
 Check out the Releases section for the current and stable source.

 Intro
 ---------------------